 You’ll learn the five teacher moves that work together to more effectively support intermediate grade students’ reading independence through small group learning – kidwatching, pivoting, assessing, curating, and planning.
 Throughout the seminar, Julie will provide numerous examples to guide you and your students toward greater success.
 Julie will empower you with essential tools to ensure that your readers are doing the reading, thinking, and doing – not you.
 From must-have beginning-of-the-year strategies to step-by-step advice for implementation, Julie will break down the processes that support small groups to help create more effective reading instruction with students in grades 3-6.

-You will leave the seminar having a clearer understanding of how to initiate and sustain a diverse variety of flexible, responsive small groups to maximize your intermediate grade students' reading success.
-You'll have an abundance of ideas that can be implemented immediately in both digital/remote and face-to-face settings.
+You will leave the seminar having a clearer understanding of how to initiate and sustain a diverse variety of flexible, responsive small groups to maximize your intermediate grade students’ reading success.
+You’ll have an abundance of ideas that can be implemented immediately.

 Ten Key Benefits of Attending

-- Learn Practical Strategies for Moving Your Small Group Reading Instruction Beyond Guided Reading, In-Person and Online
+- Learn Practical Strategies for Moving Your Small Group Reading Instruction Beyond Guided Reading

 Learn an expanded range of small group options for more effectively targeting the diverse instructional needs and interests of readers in grades 3-6